iree-org/iree/docs/website/docs/blog/2021-07-19-tflite-tosa.md

 tensor operations, and a part of [MLIR](https://mlir.llvm.org/) core.
 TOSA’s high-level representation of tensor operations provides a common front-end for ingesting models from different frameworks.
-In this case we ingest a TFLite flatbuffer and compile it to TOSA IR, which IREE takes as an input format to compile to its various backends.
+In this case we ingest a TFLite FlatBuffer and compile it to TOSA IR, which IREE takes as an input format to compile to its various backends.

 ![Compilation diagram](./2021-07-19-tflite-tosa-compilation-diagram.png){ align=left }